Sidify Music Converter

 Amazon Music works on nearly all smart phones, tablets and smart speakers in the market.
 What's more, if you have Amazon's Alexa-powered smart speakers, like Echo, Amazon Music undoubtedly the best option.
 Amazon Echo, Echo Dot, and Amazon Tap owners only pay just $3.99 per month to subscribe Amazon Music Unlimited.
 If you want to stream on multiple smart speakers, you need to pay the regular $7.99 per month fee.

 If you care the new releases from your favorite artist, you will need Amazon Music Unlimited to access larger music library (more personalized and curated playlists or exclusives from famous artists like Garth Brooks, Chris Gaines and more).
-And if you are causal when listening to music, Amazon Prime is definitely right for you: two million catalogues is enough and you can access streamed videos, Kindle eBooks and other more perks.
+And if you are causal when listening to music, Amazon Prime is still a perfect fit for you: Amazon has announced there are no longer limited catalog on Prime Music which have been open to only two million catalogues in the past.

 And if you're a Prime subscriber already, and have an Echo smart speaker, Amazon Music Unlimited is the best option.
 It will save $2 per month compared to the subscription to Spotify or Apple Music, but it also the best service which is made for the speakers and home AI-assistance.

-Both Prime Music and Amazon Music Unlimited provide millions of songs to stream and download on multiple devices.
-You already made a huge collection of music on Amazon Music app, and you wanna know the way extract or download music files from these 2 streaming music services before your Amazon Prime or Music Unlimited membership expires.
+Both Prime Music and Amazon Music Unlimited provide millions of songs to stream on multiple devices.
+Downloading Amazon Music for offline streaming is now only avaiable for Unlimited subscribers.
+And if you are Prime member who want to bring back download feature for offline playback and get rid of the shuffle-play mode, you will need to pay $7.99 per month to sign up for Amazon Music Unlimited individual plan.
+You already made a huge collection of music on Amazon Music app, and you wanna know the way extract or download music files from Amazon Music Unlimited service before your Amazon Music Unlimited membership expires.

-Because the files you download from Amazon Music is encrypted and can't be played on anything else than the authorized devices.
-You will need a tool – TunePat Amazon Music Converter to handle Amazon Music files and convert them to DRM-free files including MP3, AAC, FLAC or WAV.
+The fact is that Amazon has refused Amazon Music users to download songs for offline listening.
+Moreover, the files you download from Amazon Music Unlimited are encrypted and can't be played on anything else than the authorized devices.
+You will need a tool – Sidify Amazon Music Converter to handle Amazon Music files and convert them to MP3, AAC, FLAC, WAV, AIFF or ALAC files.
+To its credit, Sidify brings chance for Prime users to download Amazon Music!

-Now let's take a look at how to extract or download music files from Prime Music and Music Unlimited with TunePat Amazon Music Converter.
+Now let's take a look at how to extract or download music files from Prime Music and Music Unlimited with Sidify Amazon Music Converter.

-Click on the button on the bottom right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
-And do not forget to choose your country/region here.
+Click the Settings section on the left bar to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV/AIFF/ALAC), Output Quality and Output Path.

 Step 4Start Conversion

-Click on "Convert" button to start converting the songs from Amazon Music to the output format you chosen.
-Once the conversion is completed, you can find the converted Amazon Music songs by clicking the button on the bottom right corner.
+Click on "Convert" button to start converting the songs from Amazon Music to the output format you have chosen.
+Once the conversion is completed, you can find the converted Amazon Music songs by clicking the Converted tab.